 An unhealthy version of the Keto Diet is one that is high in protein and/or has protein sources from conventionally animals.

 There are only 3 macronutrients to choose from: fats, protein, carbohydrate.
 We’re already trying to keep net carbs low.
 If we also need to keep protein low to moderate, then our energy source has to come from fat.

 In truth, carbs can be eaten plentifully.
 Just choose the ones that don’t cause increases in blood sugar.
 See the post on Carbohydrates and Keto Diets: The Good and The Bad for a more in-depth discussion on the best carbs to eat to stay in ketosis.

-The Healthy Version: The Plant-Based Ketogenic Diet
+The Healthy Version: The Whole Food Ketogenic Diet

 The healthy version of a Keto Diet is one that is low to moderate in protein consumption, high in healthy fats (see post “Good Fat, Bad Fat”), and HIGH in non-grain/non-starchy plant carbohydrates.